chriswilliamstrombone/Stock_Analysis/README.md

 - The larger the project or team, there can be more room for refactoring to cause more issues than it solves, taking time away from developing new features for a script, or even forcing a team to revert to a previous version of the code.

 - Refactoring this script was fairly straightforwad, as it had few improvements made on the original.
-The script now runs faster, but it took several hours to debug.
+The script now runs faster, but it took several hours to debug due to the issues I had with mislabeling variables.